Petrosz007/msc-thesis/chapters/examples.typ

   caption: [R1-1 (3) with my GPT]
 )

 Here we can see a difference between my GPT and the book.
-In my implementation, the two different predicates for age (age < 60 AND age ≥ 18) get merged to one Interval: $[18, 60)$.
+In my implementation, the two different predicates for age (age < 60 AND age ≥ 18) get merged to one interval: $[18, 60)$.

-For B15 I don't have an exact test case.
+For B15, I don't have an exact test case.
 This is because B15 combined the ON1 and the IN2.
 I have a separate test case for ON1 with M16 and a separate one for IN2 with M18.

 M15 is the IN, as discussed previously.

-All in all, with analyzing B15 we can say that my test cases cover the ones in the book.
+All in all, with analyzing B15, we can say that my test cases cover the ones in the book.

 #pagebreak()